CP-RektMart/computer-network-g26/server/README.md

 ````
 npm run migrate
 ````
-If you want to deploy the latest database schema changes to the production environment, use:
+If you want to deploy the latest database schema changes, use:
 ````
 npm run generate
 npm run migrate:deploy